Visual Perturbation and Adaptive Hard Negative Contrastive Learning for Compositional Reasoning in Vision-Language Models: Methodology

 \subsection{Visual Perturbation with Semantic Shift}

-In the previous section, we identified keywords in the captions through part-of-speech parsing and constructed textual negative samples.
+In the previous section, we identify keywords in the captions through part-of-speech parsing and construct textual negative samples.
 Furthermore, we design a method for generating visual negative samples to train the model's image encoder, thereby enhancing the model's overall performance.

 Existing negative sample generation methods often overly focus on textual negative samples, neglecting the role of visual negative samples, which leads to insufficient training of the image encoder and subsequently affects the overall model performance.
 To solve this problem, we propose a visual perturbation with semantic shift method for generating image negative samples.
-Specifically, we first capture semantic changes by calculating the deviation embedding between the original text and the negative text.
+Specifically, we first capture semantic changes by computing the deviation embedding between the original text and the negative text.
 Given the original text \( T_{{orig}} \) and the negative text \( T_{{neg}} \), we use a pretrained CLIP model to extract their high-dimensional embedding vectors \( e_{T_{{orig}}} \) and \( e_{T_{{neg}}} \), respectively.
 These vectors represent the semantic information of the texts within the multimodal embedding space of the CLIP model.
-The deviation embedding \( \Delta_e \) is calculated as follows:
+The deviation embedding \( \Delta_e \) is computed as follows:

 where \( \Delta_e \) reflects the semantic shift from the positive caption to the negative caption in the text.
 This shift not only represents changes in specific words or phrases within the text, but also implies adjustments in the contextual semantic structure.
 By utilizing this deviation embedding, we can capture the subtle semantic changes in the text.